technology-toolbox/website/content/blog/jjameson/2007/06/17/issues-deploying-sharepoint-solution-packages.md

 {{< /blockquote >}}

-For these two features, I *had* to specify the `url` parameter  when invoking stsadm.exe, because the manifest.xml file for the WSP specifies a `<SafeControl>` element.
-When  deploying these two solutions, SharePoint needs to know which Web.config file to  merge the `<SafeControl>` elements  into, and therefore the `url` parameter must be specified.
+For these two features, I *had* to specify the {{< kbd "url" >}} parameter  when invoking stsadm.exe, because the manifest.xml file for the WSP specifies a `<SafeControl>` element.
+When  deploying these two solutions, SharePoint needs to know which Web.config file to  merge the `<SafeControl>` elements  into, and therefore the {{< kbd "url" >}} parameter must be specified.

-The bottom line is that if your solution specifies elements (a.k.a. "resources")  that need to be merged into a Web.config file (i.e. "for a Web application") then  you *must* specify the `url` parameter.
-If your solution does  not have an assembly or if your solution contains workflows, then you *cannot*  specify the `url` parameter.
+The bottom line is that if your solution specifies elements (a.k.a. "resources")  that need to be merged into a Web.config file (i.e. "for a Web application") then  you *must* specify the {{< kbd "url" >}} parameter.
+If your solution does  not have an assembly or if your solution contains workflows, then you *cannot*  specify the {{< kbd "url" >}} parameter.